survivejs/webpack-book/manuscript/advanced_techniques/04_authoring_packages.md

 ### Respect the SemVer

 Even though it is simple to publish new versions out there, it is important to respect the SemVer.
 Roughly, it states that you should not break backwards compatibility, given certain rules are met.

-For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
-[The official definition](http://semver.org/) goes like this:

-1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
-2. The MINOR version gets incremented when backwards-compatible functionality are added.
-3. The PATCH version gets incremented when backwards-compatible bug are fixed.

-Once you consider your package suitable to public, it's a good idea to bump it to `1.0.0`.
-Then the rule can be applied as `<MAJOR>.<MINOR>.<PATCH>` over `0.<MAJOR>.<MINOR>`.
+The exact rules were covered in the previous chapter so I won't cover them again here.

-[next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows changelog generation and automated releases.
+To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows changelog generation and automated releases.

 Both of these tools rely on commit message annotations.
 On small projects you might have `fix` or `feat` prefix at your commit titles (e.g., `fix - Allow doodad to work with zero`).
 You can also communicate the context using `chore(docs)` kind of style to document which part of the project was touched.

 This metadata lets the tooling to figure out the types of the changes you made.
 It can help even with changelog generation and allow automated releases over manual ones.
 Annotating your commits well is a good practice in any case as it will make it easier to debug your code later on.

 Given SemVer can be a little tricky to manage, a backwards compatible alternative known as [ComVer](https://github.com/staltz/comver) has been developed.
 The versioning scheme can be described as `<not compatible>.<compatible>`.
 Every time you make a change that's not compatible with an earlier version, you'll bump the first number.
 Otherwise you will bump the other.

-T> You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

 ### Publishing a Prerelease Version